Brief Note on Application Keyboard Shortcuts

 Narr + 3

-VoiceOver on macOS differs by requiring the modifier keys to execute commands.
-But if you enable Quick Nav to allow single key use, you may need to turn it off sometimes (also not a pass-through):
+VoiceOver on macOS differs from Windows screen readers by requiring the modifier keys to execute most commands.
+But if you enable Quick Nav to allow single key use, you may need to turn it off sometimes (which is not a pass-through):

 Toggle single-key Quick Nav